breier/libs/src/MykrORM/README.md

 If you update the model adding more columns they will be added on creation as well.

 While Create, Update and Delete are instance methods, "Read" (`find`) is static.

+It's recommended to have your properties visibility set to private, but MykrORM will create automatic getters for the ones listed in $this->dbProperties.
 ```php
 $session = Session::find(['token' => $AuthrizationBearerToken]);
 ```